-A traditional homemade lemon barley water recipe.
-The way grandma used to make it!
+A traditional homemade lemon barley water recipe that’s delicious, refreshing and soothing.
+Just the way grandma used to make it!

-It’s a fab little pick-me up drink if you’re under the weather and best of all it’s so simple to make and uses simple ingredients.
+And best of all it’s so simple to make and uses all simple ingredients.

 Homemade Lemon Barley Water Ingredients